 When should I request my transcript?
 As early in the admission process as possible.
 However, courses completed after the initial request should be followed up with a second transcript showing final grades and/or the award of the associate’s degree.

 How will I register for my fall classes at the 4-year?
-Incoming UMW students will meet with an advisor in the Office of Academic Services (virtually through at least June 10th).
+Incoming UMW students will meet with an advisor in the Office of Academic Services.
 Once that meeting takes place the student will register electronically.

 When will I know if I am accepted at the 4-year?
 You will be notified by the Office of Admissions via email.